theobald-software/theobald-software.github.io/content/_en/erpconnect/receiving-and-sending-idocs/sending-an-idoc.md

 1. Open a client connection to the R/3 system using the *R3Connection* class.
 2. Inquire the IDoc number of the IDoc to be manipulated and read the input.
-3. Use the *CreateIdoc* method to instance a valid *IDoc* object.
+3. Use `CreateIdoc` to instance a valid *IDoc* object.
-"SYSTAT01" is the IDoc type for the appropriate message type STATUS. <br> <br>
+"SYSTAT01" is the IDoc type for the appropriate message type STATUS. <br>
 	 ```csharp
      static void Main(string[] args)
      {